Q. What are lash extensions?

 Q. Can I use a lash growth serum while I have extensions on?

 A. Yes!
-It is never bad idea to use something to promote healthy lash growth!
-Just make sure it doesn’t not contain those oil products I talked about above!
-Also keep in mind that when your lashes grow faster your extensions will shed faster.
-I recommend using it 2-3 times a week versus everyday!
+It is never a bad idea to promote healthy lash growth.
+Just make sure the serum does not contain oil-based ingredients.
+Also keep in mind that when your lashes grow faster, your extensions may shed faster.
+I recommend using it 2–3 times a week instead of every day.

 Q. Will lash extensions damage my natural lashes?

-A. Not as long as they are applied properly and you as the client takes care of them, they will be fine.
-With that being said over time with having any additional weight on them, after a removal the natural lashes will be less curled and more straight for a short time, so but once those lashes cycle out and the new ones come in then they will be back to their normal curl.
-Remember your natural lashes are always cycling out, so even if you managed to have any damage to a natural lash, it is going to shed and re grow.
-As long as we both do our part your naturals will be fine.
+A. Not as long as they are applied properly and the client follows proper aftercare.
+With any additional weight on the lashes over time, natural lashes may look less curled and more straight for a short time after removal.
+Once those lashes cycle out and new ones come in, they return to their normal curl.
+Natural lashes are always cycling, so even if a natural lash experiences damage, it will eventually shed and regrow.
+As long as we both do our part, your natural lashes should be fine.

 Q. How long does it take to apply a new set of lashes?

-A. Anywhere from 2-3 hours.
-It depends on how many lashes you have, the condition of your lashes, and what style lashes we are applying
+A. Anywhere from 2–3 hours.
+It depends on how many natural lashes you have, the condition of your lashes, and what style we are applying.

-If they are very thin they can be harder to see so proper isolation can take longer.
-If you have gaps in your lashes then we have a different technique we have to use and that can take extra time to camouflage as well.
+If lashes are very thin, they can be harder to see, so proper isolation can take longer.
+If you have gaps in your lashes, we may use a different technique to camouflage them, which can also take extra time.

-Also, if you’re eye twitches a lot or you move a lot it can take longer.
-It’s hard to place a lash on a moving target.
-Try not to drink caffeine before your appointment because it contributes to twitchy eyes.
-The average person has anywhere from 90-160 lashes per eye.... so the math.. that’s a lot of time for isolation and hand making volume fans as well.
+If your eyes twitch a lot or you move a lot, the appointment can take longer.
+It is hard to place a lash on a moving target.
+Try not to drink caffeine before your appointment because it can contribute to twitchy eyes.
+The average person has anywhere from 90–160 lashes per eye, so proper isolation and handmade volume fans take time.

-Q. Do you do fills are on people that already have lashes on from another artist?
+Q. Do you do fills on people who already have lashes from another artist?

 A. Sometimes.
-I would need to see a picture of your lashes, first of the front and a top view of the lashes as well.
-You can also come in for a free consultation.
-I must be sure you do not have clusters on and that the isolation and placement of the lashes is good, otherwise I will have to do a full removal and new set.
+I would need to see a picture of your lashes from the front and a top view, or you can come in for a free consultation.
+I must be sure you do not have clusters on and that the isolation and placement of the lashes are good.
+Otherwise, I will have to do a full removal and new set.
 I do not fill lashes from other artists if the extensions are not applied properly to the natural lash.
 Lash health is the priority.

-Q. Why is the bottom of my eyeball red after my appointment?
+Q. Why is the bottom of my eye red after my appointment?

-A. If this happens the day of or following day please send a picture to me or come in so I can see.
-Most likely the eye pads we use to isolate the bottom lashes from the top lashes moved up and scratched your eye a little.
-It happens sometimes when the eye waters or the client moves the face too much when they’re talking.
-If you ever feel uncomfortable with the eye pads you MUST tell the lash tech.
-I always will recommend you see a doctor because lash a can not technically give any medical advice.
-I can recommend not to wear contacts, just wear your glasses for that time being.
-There is also an eye drop at the pharmacy called Lumify that takes redness out in just a couple minutes.
+A. If this happens the day of or the following day, please send a picture or come in so I can see.
+Most likely, the eye pads used to isolate the bottom lashes from the top lashes moved up and scratched your eye a little.
+It can happen when the eye waters or when a client moves their face while talking.
+If you ever feel uncomfortable with the eye pads, you must tell the lash tech.
+I will always recommend that you see a doctor because a lash artist cannot give medical advice.
+I may recommend wearing glasses instead of contacts during that time.
+There is also an eye drop at the pharmacy called Lumify that can help reduce redness.

 Q. How do I know if I’m having an allergic reaction to something?

 A. The main sign is swelling of the eyelids.
-If this happens I will advise that you see a doctor and get approval for your lash artist to remove the lashes as removers can further irritate the symptoms.
-I do offer patch tests if you want as a precaution but most of the time a patch test is not enough to guarantee there would not be a reaction.
-For a patch test I would have you come in a day early and would apply about three extension per eye and send you home for the day.
+If this happens, I will advise that you see a doctor and get approval for your lash artist to remove the lashes, as removers can further irritate symptoms.
+I do offer patch tests as a precaution, but most of the time a patch test is not enough to guarantee there will not be a reaction.
+For a patch test, I would have you come in a day early, apply about three extensions per eye, and send you home for the day.
 You’ll know within 24 hours.

 Q. Can I remove lash extensions myself?

-A. Absolutely not!
-Don’t do it!
-You will cause more harm!
-Just make an appointment to come in and I’ll use the professional lash remover to them!
+A. Absolutely not.
+Please do not remove them yourself, because you can cause more harm.
+Make an appointment to come in and I’ll use professional lash remover to remove them safely.

-Q. If my lashes still look good 4-5 weeks later which fill do I book?
-A 3 week?
+Q. If my lashes still look good 4–5 weeks later, which fill do I book?
+A 3-week fill?

-A. No it will be a new set.
-I offer 2 week and 3 weeks fills.
-After that it must be booked as a new set!
+A. No, it will be a new set.
+I offer 2-week and 3-week fills.
+After that, it must be booked as a new set.
 I set aside a certain amount of time for each fill.
-If you are missing more lashes or have a lot of grow out then I have to spend more time and use more products.
+If you are missing more lashes or have a lot of grow-out, I have to spend more time and use more product.

-A. I can be contacted by phone (call or text) email, Fb messenger, or Instagram message.
+A. I can be contacted by phone call, text, email, Facebook Messenger, or Instagram message.
 Texting is best.
-I am normally lashing clients and can not answer the phone.
-I do not answer business calls or texts after 6pm (Family time) If I do not respond after 6pm then I will get back to you in the morning.
-However if you are having an emergency such as an allergic reaction then I will respond ASAP.
+I am normally lashing clients and cannot answer the phone.
+I do not answer business calls or texts after 6 p.m. because that is family time.
+If I do not respond after 6 p.m., I will get back to you in the morning.
+However, if you are having an emergency such as an allergic reaction, I will respond as soon as possible.